ctavolazzi/beatTheOgre/README.md

 12.29.20
 jQuery Update

-Hacd Reactor precourse has taught me what jQuery is and ho boy, it's exactly what I've been looking for.
+Hack Reactor precourse has taught me what jQuery is and ho boy, it's exactly what I've been looking for.

 I'm currently updating the entire application to use jQuery.